 - Do you value relationships and reputation, or do you want to bypass that and get straight to conversions?

 Whatever you answer to these questions will ultimately determine your social media marketing strategy and influence your results.
 If you answered in favor of the first choices in each question, social media management is the best direction to go in.
-If you answered in favor of the second choices, then social media advertising will better fit your goals.
+If you answered in favor of the second choice, then social media advertising will better fit your goals.

 So how do these two paths actually differ?
 And how do you proceed in carrying out your marketing strategy?
 Let’s take a closer look at what you can expect from these two strategies.